 Representation networks

 The RI may contain references to other RI components.
-And as the RI is itself an Information Object, with its own Data Object and related Representation Information, a whole network of RI may be built up, which is called a Representation network.
+And as the RI is in itself an Information Object, with its own Data Object and related Representation Information, a whole network of RI may be built up, which is called a Representation network.

 Limitations of the Representation Information of the E-ARK AIP